 Confession: I HATE weaving in ends.
 And I’m thinking you do too.
 So let’s explore how to create a felted join.
 This method does not have knots or extra ends to weave in.

 Here is one way to not only save on some yarn when joining a new hank or skein, but to also avoid weaving in ends.
 This method can even work with a superwash yarn or acrylic with enough stabbing to blend the threads together.

 Here is what you will need to learn How to Create a Felted Join:

 - A felting needle.
 These are special needles that have irregularities at the ends.
-If you look closing you can see jagged edges.
+If you look closely, you can see jagged edges.
 When the wool is pushed with these needles it becomes harder and clumped as the fibers bind together.

 - A small piece of foam.
 You don’t want to stab yourself or damage a surface.
 The piece of foam acts as a barrier and keeps your needle from breaking.

-Step 1: Separate the fibers a bit at the end of the existing yarn and the beginning of the new skein.
+Separate the fibers a bit at the end of the existing yarn and the beginning of the new skein.
 The ends will be fuzzy.

-Step 2: Lay the separated ends on top of each other on a foam mat.
+Lay the separated ends on top of each other on a foam mat.

-Step 3: Stab away!
+Stab away!
 Keep stabbing and turning the yarn until the fibers are bound together.

-Step 4: Placing the yarn join between your palms quickly move your hands back and forth to minimize fuzziness.
+Placing the yarn join between your palms quickly move your hands back and forth to minimize fuzziness.

-Step 5: Keep on crocheting or knitting now that you have a strong join using minimal yarn and no ends to weave in!
+Keep on crocheting or knitting now that you have a strong join using minimal yarn and no ends to weave in!